Frequently Asked Questions

 A: ELNEC is not a certification course.
 It is a train-the-trainer course.
-If you are interested in becoming certified in hospice and palliative nursing, go to the National Board for Certification of Hospice and Palliative Nurses (NBCHPN) at http://www.nbchpn.org/
+If you are interested in becoming certified in hospice and palliative nursing, go to the Hospice & Palliative Credentialing Center (HPCC) at http://hpcc.advancingexpertcare.org/.

 Q: I noticed on the ELNEC website that there are regional ELNEC courses that are listed as “training” courses.
 I am a hospice nurse and just want to obtain the ELNEC information so I can improve my practice.
 Should I take the training course or the train-the-trainer course?

 A: If your job description is solely patient care and you are not given time to teach your colleagues the ELNEC content, then you would want to attend the ELNEC training course.
 If part of your job description was to educate your staff in hospice/palliative care, then you would want to attend a train-the-trainer course, so you could receive the training and materials to take back to your institution and train others.

 Q: Are there scholarships available to attend national ELNE courses?

 A. There are times when foundations provide funding for national ELNEC courses.
 Check the ELNEC website for courses that may be funded: www.aacn.nche.edu/ELNEC.